 1. Go Undercover

 The first step is clear your history, and go incognito.
 Everything you do online is leaving tracking cookies on your computer.
-That's why when you look up something in Amazon, next thing you know, you are seeing it in ads everywhere on other websites.
+That's why when you look up something in Google, next thing you know, you are seeing it in ads everywhere on other websites.
 Same goes for flight booking.
 Word on the street is, that prices will go up if they see you coming back and checking often.

 Personally I've tried verifying this phenomenon, but it's really hard to know.
 Flight prices change hourly.
 So the best bet is, clear your cookies, and go incognito just in case.